Fredylx/Hacker-rank-practice/README.md

 Solutions for the practice questions in Hacker rank.
 MAKE SURE YOU PRACTICE WITHOUT THE SOLUTIONS FIRST

-Most to all of these are in programmed for Python3
+Most to all of these are in programmed for Python3, or Java.
+Some are in other languages.